top of page

 emily-and-phillis.-boston-2019-2-3.jpg

 With Tiffany Austin, Sequoia Maner, and darlene anita scott, I co-edited Revisiting the Elegy in the Black Lives Matter Era (Routledge, 2020).
-With E. Ethelbert Miller, Hazel Arnett Ervin, and Phillip M. Richards, I am also co-editing Black Saturation: Selected Works of Stephen E. Henderson (forthcoming University Press of Mississippi, 2025).
+With E. Ethelbert Miller, Hazel Arnett Ervin, and Phillip M. Richards, I am also co-editor of Black Saturation: Selected Works of Stephen E. Henderson (forthcoming and available for pre-order from University Press of Mississippi, 2025).

 My essays have been published in African American Review, Tulsa Studies in Women’s Literature, and MELUS, among other journals and edited collections.